Verma-MK/Geet/README.md

 <br>
 <h3>Description</h3>
 <br>
-Geet is a web-based music player that allows users to browse, search, and play music albums from a local server.
+Geet is a web-based music player that allows users to play music albums from a local server.
 The platform includes a login system and a modern UI for browsing albums and playing tracks seamlessly.
 <br>
 <h3>Features</h3>
 <br>